 Belleville First UMC continues to support students at Zacchaeus Garjay School.
 In 2019 our $500.00 donation allowed 12 children to attend school who otherwise would not have this chance for education.
 Here are their thank you letters. (slideshow-click arrow at right to see them all)(click each to enlarge)

 John Dean Town Liberia

-John Dean Town is a United Methodist Mission station located in a very rural part of Grand Bass County Liberia.
-The station includes a clinic, the Gretta Moffat school and Brumskine UMC.
+John Dean Town is a United Methodist Mission station located in a very rural part of Grand Bassa County Liberia.
+The station includes a UM Clinic, the Gretta Moffat school and Brumskine UMC.
 The school and clinic provide the only education and healthcare to the all the surrounding villages.
-We participated in a project with the Ann Arbor District of the United Methodist Church to improve the health of mothers and children.
+Annually we provide scholarship money for students at the school.
+In the past we participated in a project health of mothers and children.
 Wells have been constructed for many villages, and the training of the Traditional Birth Attendants (TBA’s) as public health workers is ongoing.
 Mother and infant mortality has been reduced and the clean drinking water has improved the general health of the area.
-More work remains, but together with the United Methodists in Liberia we are able to make a difference in people’s lives and show the love of Christ to others.
-Opportunities exist to further support health initiatives and to sponsor students at Gretta Moffat School.
+In 2021 Belleville First UMC was able to provide salary support for Comfort Flomo the only nurse in John Dean Town Clinic.
+Opportunities exist to further support health initiatives and to sponsor more students at Gretta Moffat School.